Rapado

 Rapado (lit.
 'Buzz cut') is an Argentine and Dutch 1992 drama film, written and directed by Martín Rejtman, in his first feature film.
-It is considered by critics as the film who started the New Argentine Cinema, or NCA (Nuevo Cine Argentino), an aesthetic movement representing a fundamental break with the Argentine cinema of the late 1980s and early 1990s, by introducing new narrative elements and a strong realistic style.
+It is considered by critics as the film that started the New Argentine Cinema, or NCA (Nuevo Cine Argentino), an aesthetic movement representing a fundamental break with the Argentine cinema of the late 1980s and early 1990s, by introducing new narrative elements and a strong realistic style.

 Synopsis

 A teenager's motorcycle, money and sneakers are stolen.
 He then tries to steal another motorcycle to replace the one gone, but fails.
 In the course of a few days, his obsession with finding a suitable motorcycle to steal leads to a series of interconnected events between several people with apparently nothing in common.